oanegros/Blender_for_Biologists_2023/README.md

 - loading in 3D microscopy data render it in Blender
 - emulating render modes of popular proprietary visualization software

-With extra lessons:
-- loading in multichannel data
-- quick introduction for loading .pdb files with molecular nodes (better tutorials exist for this online)
-- quick introduction to geometry nodes

 This will not teach:
 - Many blender basics you will not primarily need when using blender as a 3D data visualization tool (sculpting, modeling)